samuelmovi/django_activities_site/README.md

-# Django Activity Site
+# Django Activities Site
-This is a Django-based web application for the management of personal book collections.
+This is a Django-based web application suitable for showcase.
+It's designed as a single-column commercial website for activities, but easily customizable

-It supports multiple users, keeping track of their book collection, the locations of these books, and any book loans.

 It's also multilingual, currently with support for English(default) and Spanish.